parfreylab/metagenome_assembly_pipeline/README.md

 ## Exhaustive list of software used

-Note that many of these tools can be installed through conda or homebrew.
+Note that many of these tools can be installed through [conda][conda-link] or [homebrew][homebrew-link].
 Try those options first before a manual install.

 ### Quality metrics/visualization